Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 Agorapulse provides everything an organization could possibly need for social media marketing, monitoring, and management.
 Agorapulse is a full-featured social media management platform.
-Some of its features include a variety of ways to publish content, scheduling posts and reporting about social account usage.
+Some of its features include a variety of ways to publish content, schedule posts, and report about social account usage.
 Agorapulse provides a platform for companies for their marketing strategies while also keeping them under the budget radar.
 The software is used to create and schedule social media content, engage audiences, listen for key terms, and analyse social media performance.

 ## Approaching the target

 The application's functionalities were extensive, and it allowed users to integrate other third-party accounts (complexity).
 At this stage, we appeared harmless and stealthily explored the app, understanding the *logic of the application* and making ourselves capable of using it.
 All of this was accomplished with the assistance of their *youtube channels, blogs, support channels, general search queries*, and so on.
-We investigated the *structure of api paths* and *http requests* for various actions inside the application.
-We took note of the *ids being used* so that we don't miss out on any **IDOR chances**.
-The following is a list of a few vulnerabilities we found on agaorapulse.
+We investigated the *structure of API paths* and *HTTP requests* for various actions inside the application.
+We took note of the *IDs being used* so that we don't miss out on any **IDOR chances**.
+The following is a list of a few vulnerabilities we found on agora pulse.

 ## 1 - RCE via Log4shell

 Log4j has been found to be vulnerable to a number of security threats.
-The log4j library has recently been found to contain a serious vulnerability.This vulnerability allows unauthenticated remote code execution on vulnerable servers and may be exploited to expose sensitive information.
+The log4j library has recently been found to contain a serious vulnerability.
+This vulnerability allows unauthenticated remote code execution on vulnerable servers and may be exploited to expose sensitive information.

 We were able to discover the vulnerable log4j framework that was implemented by *agorapulse*.
 We *exploited the same framework* by pasting the *payload in a new post*.